mgenware/qing-button/README.md

 - `disabled: boolean` indicates whether the button is disabled.
 - `autofocus: boolean` indicates whether the button is focused when the page loads.
+- `href: string` navigates to the given URL when clicked on.

 ## CSS Variables